On Schur Rings over Infinite Groups III: The Structure of Primitive Sets of Schur Rings over

 Let $p$ be a prime number.
 In the case $G=\Z\times \Z_q$, where $q=p^n$, there is a unique minimal torsion $\S$-subgroup in $\Z_q$.
-Thus, every $\S$-class outside of $K\times \Z_q$ is a union of cosets of this unique minimal $\S$-subgroup.
+Thus, every $\S$-class outside $K\times \Z_q$ is a union of cosets of this unique minimal $\S$-subgroup.
 Hence, $\S$ is necessarily a wedge product.
-Furthermore, the above proof can easily be modified with the product $\overline{C}\, \overline{C}^{(p-1)}$, which gives a tighter control on the structure of primitive sets in $\S$.
-We summarize this in the following corollary.
+Furthermore, if $n$ in the above proof is replaced with a power of a prime $q=p^n$, then we gain greater control on the structure of these primitive sets in $\S$, which leads naturally to the following corollary.